-You have always wanted to try Infrared photography.
-You have been lead to believe that this can only be done using expensive IR cameras.
-Then this article is for you !
-Read how you can build yourself a digital IR camera for just a few dollars.
+You have always wanted to try infrared photography, but you’ve been lead to believe that this can only be done using expensive IR cameras?
+This article is for you!
+Read about how you can build yourself a digital IR camera for just a few dollars.

 This article covers some of the basic principles of IR photography.
 It also tells the story of a project involving the modification of a number of digital cameras.
 The cameras were converted to be used as IR cameras.
 The aim of the project was to do the IR conversion as cheaply as possible.

 Important disclaimer: Taking apart a perfectly good, fully functional, digital camera, is risky in more ways than one.
 There is the possibility of electrocution (through highly charged capacitors within the camera) and there is a real chance that the camera may never work again.
 I take no responsibility for any such mishap.
 The risk is yours completely; so are the rewards afterward if you get it right!

 At the time of writing this, the NZ$ is worth about 70 cents American.

 The Trigger and the Motivation

 I am a simple man.
 I sometimes get involved in projects of a complex nature and may on the odd occasion fiddle with technologies which may be classed as “modern” or “advanced.”
 By nature, though, I like to simplify things if at all possible.
 I also believe that many times we are precluded from doing worthwhile things by society telling us, “It’s difficult,” “It’s too expensive,” or “You’ll never be able to do that.
 Only certain people can do that, and you are not one of them.”

 In this article I aim to prove to you that you too can do IR photography.
 In fact, you can produce stunning IR photos using a home-built camera on a very tight budget if:

 - You are prepared to invest a very modest sum of money in getting together the parts needed.